Split Test WordPress Custom Post Types

-- Name your variant in the field next to the letter indicating the variant you are creating (for example, “Variant 1” or “FAQ with a form”).
+- Name your variant in the field next to the letter indicating the variant you are creating (for example, “Variant 1” or “Longer description of course”).

 - By default, each variant created will be an exact copy of the control page you selected before.
 Click the Edit link for a variant to modify it.

 - If you want to create more than one variant, click on the New Variant button at the end of the section.